-When any page of your website is shared via social media, these settings will be read.
-It’s important to fill in these settings, it’ll greatly increase engagement.
+When someone shares any page of your website via social media, these settings are read.
+It’s important to fill in these settings as it’ll significantly increase engagement.

 In the Social Meta Settings box, under the General tab, you should:

 - Set up a beautiful and inviting high-resolution Social Image Fallback URL via the “Select Image” button.
-This image will be used when no image is set up on pages, and it’ll prevent your pages from looking like spam when shared.
+The plugin uses this image when no image is set up on pages, and it’ll prevent your pages from looking like spam when shared.

 Structured Data is the pinnacle of SEO.
 TSF embraces this via Schema.org scripts.
-The settings in this box will affect how search engines interpret your site: they’ll make your website be displayed beautifully throughout the search engine result pages.
+The settings in this box will affect how search engines interpret your site: they’ll make your website be displayed beautifully throughout the search engine result pages (SERP).

 In the Schema Settings box, under the Presence tab, you should:

 - Set whether the website represents an organization or person.

 - Select a logo via the “Select Logo” button.
 It must at least 112×112 pixels.
 Images of type .jpg, .png, or .gif, with or without transparency, are accepted.

 Good robots listen to good rules.
 The rules in this section are so good, they can completely remove your website from SERP.
 So, don’t touch these settings when you’re unsure about their usage.